Isolation critical graphs under multiple edge subdivision: Graphs which are (ι,q) -critical

 Now, we consider a different perspective.
 That is, given a graph $G$ which is $(\iota,q)$-critical, what are the possible values of the parameter $q$?
-Recall that by Corollary~\ref{wn:any_q}, we ascertain that there exist $(\iota,q)$-critical graphs with parameter $q \geq 1$.
+Recall that by Corollary~\ref{cor-anyq}, we ascertain that there exist $(\iota,q)$-critical graphs with parameter $q \geq 1$.
 Theorem~\ref{thm-subdiv} seeks to establish an upper bound on this parameter $q$ for connected graphs which are not stars.
 Prior to proving Theorem~\ref{thm-subdiv}, we state two lemmas that are used frequently in studies on isolation of graphs.
-We also prove a separate lemma concerning the isolation number of subdivided induced subgraphs. \begin{lem}[\cite{Borg1}] If $G$ is a graph, $\mathcal{F}$ is a set of graphs, $X\subseteq V(G)$, and $Y\subseteq N[X]$, then \end{lem}
+We also prove a separate lemma concerning the isolation number of subdivided induced subgraphs, and provide a construction of an infinite family of graphs which attain the upper bound.